 In the carriage house you will see a gift shop, an old-fashioned soda fountain, an original covered wagon and a collection of Bingham reproductions.
 The Carriage House is available for group luncheons, meetings, weddings and private functions.

-Tours are offered daily, April thru October, and from the day after Thanksgiving thru December 30.
+Tours are offered daily, April through October, and from the day after Thanksgiving through December 30.
 Group tours may be arranged year-round, by appointment.
 There is a calendar of events and festivals year-round; see the website for schedules and details.